urbas/Bud.Reactive/README.md

 var resulting = original.CalmedBatches(TimeSpan.FromMilliseconds(5));
 ```

-This method keeps collecting elements from the original observable until no new element arrives for a specific amount of time.
-At this instant it passes the array of collected elements to the resulting observable, and starts collecting elements again.
+This method keeps collecting elements from the original observable until no new element arrives for a specific amount of time (called "calming period").
+Immediately after the calming period is over, the method passes the array of collected elements to the resulting observable, and starts collecting elements again.

 Note that the resulting observable will never contain empty arrays.